missoso/sonic-srv6-uSID-clab/README.md

 ## Setup
 [`srv6-usid-chain.clab.yml`](./srv6-usid-chain.clab.yml)

+A simple chain of routers:
 ```
 r1 ── r2 ── rn ── r3 ── r4
 ```

-rn has a different name for potentially in the future create a "non SRv6 router in the middle setup" to see how the uSID transits a non SRv6 capable of router, for now, it is just a simple router.
+The device rn has a different index although today it performs the exact same functions as r2 and r3.
+The idea is for a future evolution of this repository to have it “non SRv6 router in the middle" setup, but for now it is "just another device".

 | Router | AS    | Loopback IPv6     | uSID Locator   | Interfaces       |